Dunera

 Survivors behind British bars

-The 30 internees about whom information is provided here are among the more than 50 men who were rescued after the sinking of the Arandora Star and were not allowed to be deported to Australia; their failing health saved them from deportation to Australia.
-According to Louis Eleazar Gutmann-Polangen, they were first treated at Mearnskirk Hospital near Glasgow and later housed in the Prees Heath, Huyton or Isle of Man camps.
-Gutmann-Polangen mentions – without more detailed information – another ten names of men known to him who were held in the Paigston camp, among others.
+The 32 internees about whom information is provided here are among the more than 50 men who were rescued after the sinking of the Arandora Star and were not allowed to be deported to Australia; their failing health saved them from deportation to Australia.
+According to Louis Eleazar Gutmann-Polangen, they were first treated at Mearnskirk Hospital near Glasgow and later detained in the Prees Heath, Huyton or Isle of Man camps.
+Gutmann-Polangen mentions – without giving more detailed information – another ten names of men known to him who were held in the Paigston camp, among others.
 To his knowledge, only three men from this group were released.

 Siegfried Bergerhoff (30) • GP, RK